 This Caribbean restaurant and bar has amazing nightly live music downstairs!
 Peep their website for the schedule and order a dark and stormy when you arrive!

 Bars/ Nightclubs in Gastown

 Everything on the food menu is $4.95.
-Come here for the booze though, and maybe a late night snack or two.
+Come here for the booze and a good time though, and maybe a late night snack or two.

 A few other bars for the 20 year old, vodka slime drinkin’ crowd ready to make questionable decisions.
 Not that I’m speaking from experience…